 - Sponsor Tees – If your golfers are playing 18 holes, you have 18 opportunities to sell tee sponsorships.
 Many of these sponsors would love to do more than display their sponsor sign at their hole.
 Why not allow them to set up a table with information and free samples of their products for your golfers to enjoy?
 Some sponsors may wish to provide free drinks to draw golfers to their tables.

 Golf Tournament Budget

-Financial tracking and planning is one key ingredient to your golf tournament’s success.
-This golf event budget is populated with all major golf outing income (golf registrations, sponsorships, auction, raffle tickets) and expense categories (facility, decorations, marketing and publicity expenses), and includes a profit/loss summary for both estimated and actual expenses.
-You may not have thought of these items yet, but you need to!
-Whatever size tournament you are hosting, whether you are just beginning, or are a seasoned pro, this budget will serve to help predict and estimate costs, as well as assist you in monitoring income and expenses throughout the tournament planning stages.
-Further, the budget can later be reviewed with your golf tournament planning committee to help you with product ordering, fundraising and profitability goals.
+Financial tracking and planning are key ingredients to your golf tournament’s success.
+This golf event budget comprises all major golf outing income (golf registrations, sponsorships, auction, raffle tickets) and expense categories (facility, decorations, marketing, and publicity expenses) and includes a profit/loss summary for both estimated and actual expenses.
+You may not have thought of these items yet, but you must!
+This budget will help predict and estimate costs and assist in monitoring income and expenses throughout the tournament planning.
+Further, the budget can later be reviewed with your golf tournament planning committee to help you with product ordering, fundraising, and profitability goals.Golf Tournament Budget

 Golf Tournament Flyers